banesullivan/gendocs/README.md

 # Usage

-This generator is built for sphinx (RST) documentation.
+This generator is built for Sphinx (RST) documentation.
 To document your package, setup sphinx and a `conf.py` then add the following somewhere near the top of your `conf.py`: